Back to blog

 Camera: locked-off wide, 24mm

-Motion: 4× speed cloud movement; no camera motion
+Motion: 4× speed cloud movement; light shifts across the sky; no camera motion

 20. Geometric morph